 Lost Characters is a Close and Remote commission for Sefton Borough Council.
 We are developing a new exhibition based on the council’s extensive archive.
 The archive includes photographs, objects and sound files.
-The new work will be produced in early 2015 for exhibition in the Spring.
+The new work was exhibited at The Atkinson in Southport in the Summer of 2015.

 Zone is a new commission for FACT (Liverpool) supported by Mersey Forest.
 The work will develop upon the film Stalker (1979) by Andrei Tarkovsky, leading to a series of journeys into ‘the Zone’ located at Bidston Moss in the Wirral.
 This is a Close and Remote project with Sophie Mellor.

 Over ten years I worked with PVA MediaLab in Bridport devising labs and artist professional development.
 More recently, I have developed and refined specific media labs for Metal and mac – in these cases focussing on particular areas of practice such as projection, sound, open source electronics, locative media, live cinema and indeterminacy.
 The process is high impact, peer-to-peer in form, designed to facilitate changes in artistic practice.

 “For me finding time to focus on my personal practice, among the work of the company I run, or facilitating work of other artists is really difficult.
 The lab afforded me time to think, focus and talk about my work.
 This was wonderful, I started a new piece of work, and have a plan for other pieces.It felt like a guilty luxury…” (artist participant).

 I have established a consultancy practice focussed on artist professional development, organisational development and direct programming.
 A particular skill that I bring to this work is ‘visual’ business planning, working with clients to design legible structures, missions and programmes.

 As an established practitioner I am able to work with clients on delivery connected to initial consulting.
 Consequently, I often work alongside staff to develop new projects.
 I have particular experience of digital media, software design and digital publishing (apps).